bulkpanda/quickdraw/README.md

 # Webpage

-The built files from 'ng build --prod' are located in docs, can use them directly for deployment.
+The built files from 'ng build --prod' are located in docs, can use them directly for deployment. <br>
-To run yourself clone the repo, go inside the folder quickdraw and run "ng build" command without the inverted comma.
+To run yourself clone the repo, go inside the folder quickdraw and run "ng build" command without the inverted comma. <br>
 Deployed on AWS server http://18.221.124.152 .

 # The model